 Gaston O. Lacayo, III, MD

-Dr. Lacayo is a Board Certified, fellowship trained corneal specialist who treats a wide range of patients with corneal diseases, such as keratoconus.
-Dr. Lacayo performs corneal transplantation (DSEK and penetrating keratoplasty), pterygium excision, small incision and laser cataract surgery (including premium intra-ocular lenses) and refractive surgery (LASIK/PRK).
+Dr. Lacayo is a Board Certified, fellowship-trained corneal specialist who treats a wide range of patients with corneal diseases, such as keratoconus.
+Dr. Lacayo performs corneal transplantation (penetrating keratoplasty, ultra-thin DSEK, and DMEK), pterygium excision, small incision, and laser cataract surgery (including premium intraocular lenses) and refractive surgery (LASIK/PRK).
 Dr. Lacayo is also involved in Corneal Collagen Crosslinking which treats patients with Keratoconus and Post Lasik Ectasia.
 Aside from corneal diseases, Dr. Lacayo also provides treatment for glaucoma and diabetic eye care.

 He is a member of the American Academy of Ophthalmology (AAO), American Society of Cataract and Refractive Surgery (ASCRS), The Cornea Society, and the International Society of Refractive Surgery (ISRS).
 He has authored numerous scientific articles and book chapters.

-Dr. Lacayo is married with three young boys and enjoys traveling, visiting art museums, and attending sporting events with his family.
+Dr. Lacayo is married with three sons and enjoys traveling, visiting art museums, and attending sporting events with his family.